ivansmarbun/learning/README.md

 # learning
-This repo contain my solution for competitive programming,
+This repo contain my solution for learning in competitive programming.